KubaTaba1uga/c_lists/README.md

 ```

 Src file and header file shoudl appear in build dir `build/my_prefix_list.c` `build/my_prefix_list.h`. <br>
-These are regenerated files to include into Your project.
-Meson is capable to generate shared library, static
+These files are ready to include into Your project.
+Meson is capable of generating shared library, static
 library and more.
 Check it out if You need more than just src files.

 ## Tests